-A semantic matching process is the the categorization tasks, which ask "Is X a Y?".
+ASSUMPTIONS ABOUT THE SEMANTIC MATCHING PROCESS A semantic matching process corresponds to the categorization tasks, which asks "Is $X \neq Y$?".
 This process occurs in many aspects of language processing, such as matching referents, assigning cases, and answering questions.

-- In order to decide whether or not a concept matches another concept, enough evidence must be collected to exceed either a positive or a negative criterion. - Evidence consists of various kinds of intersections that are found.

-- Evidence from different paths in memory sum together. - Positive and negative evidence act to cancel each other out. - Failure to reach either criterion before running out of relevant evidence leads to a 'don't know' response.
+- In order to decide whether or not a concept matches another concept, enough evidence must be collected to exceed either a positive or a negative criterion. - Evidence consists of various kinds of intersections that are found. - Evidence from different paths in memory sum together. - Positive and negative evidence act to cancel each other out. - Failure to reach either criterion before running out of relevant evidence leads to a 'don't know' response.